FAIRmat-NFDI/nomad-measurements/README.md

 ### Setting up your OASIS
 Read the [NOMAD oasis documentation](https://nomad-lab.eu/prod/v1/docs/howto/oasis/configure.html#plugins) for details on how to add the plugin on your NOMAD instance.

-You don't need to modify the ```nomad.yaml``` configuration file of your NOMAD instance, beacuse the package is pip installed and all the available modules (entry points) are loaded.
+You don't need to modify the ```nomad.yaml``` configuration file of your NOMAD instance, because the package is pip installed and all the available modules (entry points) are loaded.
 To include, instead, only some of the entry points, you need to specify them in the ```include``` section of the ```nomad.yaml```.
 In the following lines, a list of all the available entry points:

 ```yaml